Yale-BIM/f21-assignments/assignment-5/README.md

     The script should print to the screen the "Best threshold" that was found given the ROC values for the thresholds ```python [x/100.0 for x in range(0,100,2)]```.
 Once your script is working as desired, commit it to your repository.
-In addition, add to your report what was the best threshold that you found for your model when you ran the script on the 64x64_data.npz file.
+In addition, add to your report what was the best threshold that you found for your model when you ran the script on the 64x64_data.npz file and the ROC curve that your plot_roc_curve.py script displayed when running.

 - **III-3.** Complete the make_predictions() function in the
 `window_detection.py` script within your assignment-5/face_detection directory